gimli-org/gimli/INSTALL_LINUX.rst

 Compiled binaries will be written to `build/bin`.

-You can test the pygimli build with:
+You can do a quick test of the pygimli build and installation with:

 .. code-block:: bash